Beginner’s Guide to Growing Garlic

 Don’t forget to cut off the scapes!

 And that’s it!
-Now you know everything you need to know about growing garlic.
+Happy planting this fall!
 I’d love to hear what your favorite variety of garlic is to grow.
 Happy Gardening!

 Tuesdays in the Garden